GSA-TTS/federal-website-standards/about/index.md

 The [DX Council](https://digital.gov/resources/an-introduction-to-the-digital-experience-council/) is a cross-agency group that supports government-wide efforts to deliver a digital-first public experience.
 The DX Council provides feedback on potential standards and advises the Federal Website Standards program office.

-## Scope of the standards

-The standards will align with the requirements of the [21st Century Integrated Digital Experience Act](https://www.congress.gov/bill/115th-congress/house-bill/5759/text) and with [OMB’s memo on Delivering a Digital-First Public Experience](https://www.whitehouse.gov/omb/management/ofcio/delivering-a-digital-first-public-experience/).

-## Status of the standards on this site
+### Status of the standards on this site

-We’ll publish approved standards and potential standards that are being developed.
+We’ll publish information about standards as they're being developed.
 Each standard will have a status to indicate where it is in the process.

 - **Research**: This potential standard is being researched with the public, federal agencies, and other stakeholders.
 - **Draft**: The text of this potential standard has been drafted and is being shared with federal agencies and other stakeholders.
 - **Pending**: This will become a standard after a specified period of time.
 Agencies should plan to comply with this standard.
 - **Standard**: Federal agencies must comply with this standard.

-## Potential standards are researched with the public and with federal agencies
+### Standards development workflow

 Federal website standards go through a rigorous workflow as described below.